International Relations, B.A.

 Visit the Admissions website for undergraduate requirements.

 “The faculty has been great.
 They are so welcoming.
-I notice that the professors are very helpful and open to students.
-Also, they come from different areas, not just West Michigan, so you get different perspectives.”
+I notice that the professors are very helpful and open to students.”

 “My program has given me the foundation I need to build my life.
 The self journey I have taken at Grand Valley is very important to me.”